OpenFactorioServerManager/factorio-server-manager/README.md

 4. Visit [localhost:8080](localhost:8080) in your web browser.

 ## Usage
-Run the UI server and  specify the directory of your Factorio server installation and the interface to run the HTTP server. on.
-Edit the conf.json file with your desired credentials.
+Run the UI server and  specify the directory of your Factorio server installation and the interface to run the HTTP server on.
+Edit the conf.json file with your desired credentials for authentication.
 ```
 Usage of ./factorio-server-manager:
   -bin string